Suffolk has a long coastline meaning there are many beaches to choose from, we have picked 5 beaches in Suffolk for family fun.

 It’s a great beach for ‘crabbing’ too and there’s a small ferry that takes visitors to Walberswick in the summer where, they say, the crabbing is even better!

-There are lifeguards on duty over the summer season and the beach has blue flag status.
-Dogs are welcome but only from October.
+There are lifeguards on duty over the summer season and dogs are welcome.

 2. Kessingland, Lowestoft